 The Committee may choose to submit a letter of support for streamflow restoration projects applying for funding through Ecology Streamflow Restoration Funding program or other sources.
-If the Committee decides not to submit a letter of support for a project, individual Committee representatives are not prohibited from submitting letters of support from their entity or government.
+The decision to submit a letter of support shall follow the voting process as described above.
+If the Committee does not approve a letter of support for a project, individual Committee representatives are not prohibited from submitting a letter of support from their entity or government.